KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 # Converting a monolith into services

-A Rails application usually starts as a single code base with tests and a single database. **Usually there is a server hosting the application server and web server and a server for the database.** Background processes which are tightly coupled to the application server will also be running.
+A Rails application usually starts as a single code base with tests and a single database.
+There may be a server hosting the application server and web server and a different physical server for the database.
+Background processes which are tightly coupled to the application server will also be running.
 More complexity usually comes with the addition of Memcached and more servers to handle more HTTP requests behind a load balancer.
 Upgrading the hardware and determining where queries can be optimized by performance logging are common next steps when the database is unable to keep up with the number of requests.

 The parts of the application which are very well defined should be the first considered to be extracted as services.